uswds/uswds-site/_posts/README.md

     1. Item two
     1. Item three
     ```
     The content inside the triple-dashed lines (`---`) is the post's [front matter](https://jekyllrb.com/docs/front-matter/).
 You will need to customize the the front matter to define the post's title, author, and more.
-See the table in the [customizing post metadata](#customizing-post-metadata) section to see the available customization options.
+See the table and code example in the [customizing post metadata](#customizing-post-metadata) section to see the available customization options.

    Everything below the triple-dashed lines is the content that will appear in the generated post page.
 Whenever possible, write post content in [Markdown](https://www.markdownguide.org/basic-syntax/).
 However, HTML is also supported.
 See the [post conventions](#post-conventions) section below for additional guidance.